 This is a full educational day out in a vibrant city and is our most popular educational tour.

-The students will be led by a Liverpool Tour Guide and in many cases we use those who are retired or former teachers or from an Educational background.
+The students on all of our Scholl Trips Liverpool will be led by a Liverpool Tour Guide and in many cases on school tours we use those who are retired or former teachers or from an Educational background.